bcairns/silverstripe-htmleditorfolder/README.md

 HtmlEditorFolder allows for a destination folder to be specified, on a per-page basis (per-field is not currently possible).

+In addition to setting the upload destination, this module will also select this as the default folder for the "From CMS" tab.

 ## Usage

 After installing the module, pages can define a `getHtmlEditorFolder()` method: